The Office of Student Support

-The Academic Support Program for Robert M. Beren Academy is an inclusion program, in which participation in the general and Judaic studies curriculum is accessible to students.
-The primary focus of our program is to provide individual learners with the resources and supports they need to participate successfully in the academic setting at RMBA.
+The Office of Student Support at Robert M. Beren Academy is a support program geared to provide individual learned with the resources and support they need to participate successfully in the academic setting at RMBA.

 In alignment with the mission of RMBA, students in Academic Support complete all required general and Judaic studies classes, along with their peers, preparing our students to become self-confident, compassionate, practicing Jews as well as committed citizens and life-long learners.